sunesimonsen/unexpected-presentation/content/presentation.md

 ```

 Note: we can state multiple requirements for an object
-Note: that that is no requirement for gender
+Note: notice that is no requirement for gender

 ---